andrewlw89/RepGrader/README.md

+This project utilizes React (bootstrapped using Create-React-App) with an Express framework and a mongoDB database hosted on mLab.
+The current state of the app allows for the basic CRUD uses and can calculate a score for the entries added.
+The score portion has not yet been integrated into the rest of the application.

+To do:
+1.)
+Export getScores to be loaded into each Reps component, allowing the calculation of a score for each Reps component in RepsList.
+2.)
+Output the score for each entry and update the UI to be Green or Red based on a pass or fail 3.)
+Implement a dropdown that will show the average scores for age groups based on current entries into the system

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>